 - Log onto your Spreaker account and select ‘Dashboard’ from the top-right drop-down menu where you’ll get redirected to the CMS page.

 - Select the podcast you’d like to distribute.

 - From your podcast’s panel on the left-hand side select ‘Distribution’.

 - Click the down arrow next to Spotify and select ‘Submit’.

-- Your podcast will then be reviewed by both Spreaker and Spotify’s teams – please note this process can take several days to complete.
+- Your podcast will then be reviewed by both Spreaker and Spotify’s teams.

 How Long Does it Take and How Do I Know if I’ve Been Approved?